data-pup/misc-notes/twiggy-issue-57/NOTES.md

 I wrote a test fixture, and need to verify it, but this should provide a wasm module that involves some various call paths to traverse.

+UDPATE: Test fixture builds correctly, and seems to be correct, after (cursorily) examining the output of the paths command and the top command.
+However, it will be worth revisiting whether or not the number of times that a function is called from a specific place actually has any meaning in this case.
+It -may- be worth examining the -number of places- from which a function is called.

+The next step I believe is to build some test cases that follow the same pattern as the existing test cases.
+From there, I will be able to look into how to handle the case of no parameter being given, i.e. printing all of the call paths.
+I also think it may be worth checking into a flag or option that would print the call chains from the top down.